 The node in an IBFT consensus orchestration responsible for proposing new blocks to the set of validators.
 Proposers, in contrast to the RAFT leader, will be different in every block and round change.
 See the Consensus Considerations blog post and the IBFT proposal for a deeper dive on IBFT and the proposer role.

 A fork of the Geth client that includes a Tessera module allowing for private transaction processing and crypto-operations.
 Quorum supports Raft or Istanbul BFT consensus mechanisms and stores successfully processed private transactions in a separate Patricia Merkle Trie.
-See the Mechanics of a Private Transaction in Quorum documentation or the Quorum Wiki for further details.
+See the Quorum Wiki for further details.